 Is flat head syndrome caused by a baby sleeping on his back?

-In recent years, growing awareness about SIDS (sudden infant death syndrome) has led doctors to recommend that babies sleep on their backs.
-Some people argue that this has caused a rise in cases of flat head syndrome, but most would agree that the benefits of the campaign for safe sleep far outweigh problems caused by plagiocephaly.
+As mentioned, the increase of babies sleeping on their backs, following a campaign to reduce SIDS (sudden infant death syndrome) has also coincided with a rise in cases of flat head syndrome.
+However, most would agree that the benefits of the campaign for safe sleep far outweigh problems caused by plagiocephaly.

 Are baby pillows safe?